 Most artists understand the size and shape of their canvas before they start.
-Graphic design allows more flexibility; with a few clicks, I can make my canvas any size I want.
+Graphic design allows a lot of flexibility.
+With a few clicks, I can make the canvas any size.

 As you can imagine, each country has their own common paper sizes.
 Today, we are going to look at the common paper sizes in the US.
-The three standard paper series in the US, they include common loose paper sizes, ARCH (architectural) paper series and the ANSI (American National Standards Institute) paper series.
+The three standard paper series in the US include:

 Common Loose Paper Sizes